PreshmaPinks/User-Profile-App/README.md

 # Getting Started with User App

-User app displays 20 profiles of the randome users.
+User app displays 20 profiles of the random users.
 It supports following actions:\

 1. Add Profile(s) - Adds 1 or 2 or 3 ... (n) new profiles if clicked 1 or 2 or ... (n) number of times respectively.